raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 # Thoughts on Primefaces

-In general, the benefits of using Primefaces include:
+In general, the advertised benefits of using Primefaces include:

-- "hide complexity but keep the flexibility"
+- Hiding complexity but keeping flexibility
-- Reduce development time
+- Reducing development time
-- **Shield developers from having to write Javascript**
+- Shielding developers from having to write Javascript

 However, in *highly customized user interfaces for public websites*, Primefaces may have the opposite effect.
 For the Dataverse project in particular, the benefits have been negated.